JoseBorbon/Yu-Gi-Oh-Card-Game/readme.md

 * Figure out currency or something for shop
 * Have Maximum number of cards player can hold in a deck (At least 40?
 Still need to figure out specifics on deck size limit if we go with battle city segment)
 * Battle System (Life Point Options included 4k or 8k)
+    * Shuffle Deck In Beginning Using Fisher-Yates Shuffle
-    * Face Down card, Face Up card option place
+    * Face Down card, Face Up card option place onto field as well as place in defense or attack mode onto field
-    * Attack option
+    * Attack option on field
-    * Defense Mode option
+    * Defense Mode option on field
     * Pass Option
+    * View Card Description Option
     * Polymerization -- VERY INTERESTING AND IM WONDERING HOW TO MAKE IT HAPPEN without ruining too much things and ensuring requirements are there.
 (Perhaps have a property on object called onField and originally set value to false, until object is put on the field, then set value to true.)
     * Field Spell Card Overriding
     * Potential ASCII ART???????????
 To Show Cards on a "Field Plane" while in battle
     * Need usage of [Asynchronous JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) so that [setTimeout](https://www.w3schools.com/jsref/met_win_settimeout.asp) is invoked at appropriate times
 ​
 ## Classes
-* Monster Cards (Element Type, Attack Points, Defense Points Potentional Special Effects (some have special effects and some don't)
+* Monster Cards (Element Type, Attack Points, Defense Points, Star Values(rules based off number of stars monster card has), Special Effects (some have special effects and some don't)
     * Include 5 Egyptian Development Dragons (3 Egyptian God Cards but with 5 pursuit values instead) as part of monster cards
 * Field Spell Cards
     * Increase attack points or defense points or both of monsters of certain element type based on field spell card used.